plblum/jivs/README.md

 	         return new MyCondition();
 	      },
 	      errorMessage: 'This field requires a value',
-	      SummaryMessage: '{Label} requires a value.',
+	      summaryMessage: '{Label} requires a value.',
 	   }],
 	}]
 	```